denisesullivan

 Now Playing: The Pointer Sisters, “Yes We Can Can”

 I was thinking about the Pointer Sisters today—The 1973 Pointer Sisters—and how their first album was one that rarely left my turntable that year.
-I was a child and mercifully I’ve held on to most of my records from then; curiously, this one’s in pretty good condition—too good—I’d say, to have belonged to a kid, which leads me to believe it’s not my original.
-You see, back then, I was in the habit of marking all my LP records with a DYMO tape sticker that said DENISE.
+I was a child and mercifully I’ve held on to most of my records from then; curiously, this one’s in pretty good condition—too good I’d say, to have belonged to a kid—which leads me to believe it’s not my original.
+Back then, I was in the habit of marking all my LP records with a DYMO tape sticker that said DENISE.
 Just like that, all caps, white letters on orange or green, sometimes red or blue though rarely yellow.
-But because the DYMO tape or any evidence of having been stuck by DYMO tape is missing (I like typing DYMO), I’m thinking the copy I’m holding of the Pointer Sisters’ self titled album on the Blue Thumb label was at some point reacquisitioned, between now and 1973.
+But because the DYMO tape or any evidence of having been stuck by DYMO tape is missing (I like typing DYMO), I’m thinking the copy I’m holding of the Pointer Sisters’ self-titled album on the Blue Thumb label was at some point reacquisitioned, between 1973 and now.

-It’s uncharacteristic of me not to know exactly when I came by a record, because that’s just how it is (people who collect records or collect anything know what I’m talking about).
-Obtaining the object is tied to the memory, which unless there is a record involved I find is selective and obscured by all kinds of clouds and things.
-Records are like the proverbial madeleine that takes me back to the land that time (and sometimes I) forgot; songs come and go, but the record is what helps me remember.
+It’s uncharacteristic of me not to know exactly when I came by a record; that’s just how it is with people who collect records (or if you collect anything, you know what I’m talking about).
+Obtaining the object is part of its memory, which I find is selective and often obscured by all kinds of clouds and things.
+But records are the proverbial madeleine that take us back to the land that time (and sometimes I) forgot; songs may come and go, but it’s the record that helps me remember.

-Opening the gatefold sleeve today, I recalled a few things, like how as a girl, I preferred the portraits on the outer sleeve to the stylized inner sleeve which I bitterly critiqued as being “staged.”
-As far as I was concerned, the outer sleeve was real, or so I thought in my kid head.
-I didn’t know that photos were done at a photo shoot, set up by a photographer (who looks to be called H.B.
-Greene according to the sleeve notes) who has something called an assistant.
-What kind of kid would know that in the early ’70s?
-Certainly not my kind.
-I just knew I preferred the sepia-toned “authentic” 1940s styling on the outer sleeve to the glossy, dolled up, what I know now to be the deco design on the inside.
-In my mind, the Pointers were regular people, not Hollywood people; they were local, from Oakland.
-This is how it should remain, I reasoned.
-I figured they lived in a Victorian-styled house and that the front cover was a picture of them in their living room, dressed like they would every old day.
-This is how deep I would go into these things; maybe all kids do, but I don’t know—I never talked to a single other kid about The Pointer Sisters first album so I couldn’t say, all I know is I thought the inner sleeve was show biz and faked.
-Flash to the present: Oh, what I would give for a dress just like the one June is wearing in the photo layout—it’s perfect in every way.
-Anyone who remembers these things properly will tell you that June, the youngest Pointer, had the style thing completely locked-up.
-It’s a wonder I didn’t take to wearing a turban like she did, though I guess I intuited it might not go over so well in the elementary school classroom.
+Opening the gatefold sleeve today, I recalled a few things: How as a girl, I preferred the portraits on the outer sleeve to the stylized inner sleeve which I bitterly critiqued as “staged.”
+The outer sleeve was real, or so I thought, not knowing photos were taken at a thing called a photo shoot, set up by a photographer (H.B.
+“Herbie” Greene according to the sleeve notes) who has an assistant.
+Preferring the sepia-toned “authentic” 1940s styling on the outer sleeve to the glossy, Deco design on the inside, I’d pegged the Pointers as down-to-earth, regular people, not Hollywood types; they were after all local, from Oakland.
+This is how it should be, them living in a Victorian-styled house like the one pictured on the cover, them dressed in ’40s casual, just as they would everyday.
+I never talked to a single other kid about The Pointer Sisters first album or what they wore or how they wore it, I just know I’d still give my right arm for a dress just like the one June is wearing in the photo, perfect as it is in every way.
+Anyone who remembers these things like I do will tell you that baby June, the youngest Pointer, had the style thing completely locked.
+Such a fashion icon she was, it’s a wonder I didn’t take to wearing a turban like she did, though I think I intuited it probably wouldn’t go over very well at school.
+Where did a child obtain a turban anyway?

-As for the music, what can I tell you that you don’t know?
-Nuthin’, since 40 years later, everyone knows everything about everything and all I’ve got is a half-eaten madeleine from the early ’70s and my memories, though this I’d like to say: The first time I heard the Willie Dixon song, “Wang Dang Doodle,” it was not performed by Etta James.
-It was right there in my bedroom with the yellow floral wallpaper, when I got to the end of side two of The Pointer Sisters.
+As for the music, what can I tell you that you don’t already know?
+Forty years later, we all know everything about everything and all I’ve got on offer here is the stale cookie aftertaste of the early ’70s and my Pointer Sisters reverie.
+Bits and pieces of side notes and knowledge, like the first time I heard the Willie Dixon song, “Wang Dang Doodle,” it was not performed by Etta James; rather, it was right there in my bedroom with the yellow floral wallpaper, at the end of side two of The Pointer Sisters.
 For sure, that was also the first time I ever saw the name A. Toussaint on a writing credit.
-Allen Toussaint, is, as of course we all already know, a legend of New Orleans piano style and the songwriting giant who wrote the album’s opener, “Yes We Can Can.”
+Allen Toussaint is of course a legend of New Orleans piano style and the songwriting giant who wrote the album’s opener, “Yes We Can Can.”
 Why do I waste my breath?
 You knew that.
 Heck, even I knew as a small fry that Lee Dorsey was known for doing the song first; he’d been around the prior decade with “Ya Ya.”
-I knew that one by heart for reasons that I can’t possibly relay right now without getting way off course, which is something I like to do but not now.
+I knew that one by heart for reasons I can’t possibly relay right now without getting way off course.
 Put it this way: “It may sound funny but I don’t believe she’s coming home” rung some bells for me.
-Back to the Pointers, I remember I liked the smooth vocals in “Jada”, one of the songs the sisters themselves are partially credited with writing.
-But really, what I was most concerned with in 1973 was getting hold of some old plastic fruit, likely cherries from the bowl at my great-grandmother’s house, so I could fashion a bunch into a pin that I could wear on the lapel of my Eisenhower jacket from Lerner’s, to be worn with some wide-bell high waisted pants and platform sandals—Pointer Sisters style—for real.
+I also liked the smooth vocals in “Jada,” one of the songs the Sisters themselves are partially credited with writing.
+But really, what I was most concerned with in 1973 wasn’t the music but in getting hold of some old plastic fruit, likely the cherries from the bowl at my great-grandmother’s house, so I could fashion a bunch into a corsage that I could wear on the lapel of my Eisenhower jacket from Lerner’s, to be worn with some wide-bell high-waist pants and platform sandals.
+Pointer Sisters style, for real.
+And then I did.

 Filed under: Now Playing, , , , , , , , ,